 The Company considers a financial instrument defaulted and therefore stage 3 (credit-impaired) for ECL calculations in all cases when the borrower becomes 90 days past due on its contractual payments.

 As a part of a qualitative assessment of whether a customer is in default, the Company also considers a variety of instances that may indicate unlikeliness to pay.
 When such events occur, the Company carefully considers whether the event should result in treating the customer as defaulted and therefore assessed as stage 3 for ECL calculations or whether stage 2 is appropriate.
 Such events include:

-- The best of the second state of the first the control of the second state of the secon - The borrower requesting emergency funding from the Company. - A material decrease in the underlying collateral value where the recovery of the loan is expected from the sale of the collateral. - A covenant breach not waived by the Company. - All the facilities of a borrower are treated as stage 3 when one of his facility becomes 90 days past due i.e. credit impaired.
+- The borrower requesting emergency funding from the Company. - A material decrease in the underlying collateral value where the recovery of the loan is expected from the sale of the collateral. - A covenant breach not waived by the Company. - All the facilities of a borrower are treated as stage 3 when one of his facility becomes 90 days past due i.e. credit impaired.